MisCoApps/MiscoApps.github.io/fcreminder/privacy-policy.en.md

-# Privacy Policy — Contact Reminder
+# Privacy Policy — Friendly Contact Reminder

 **Last updated: 21 August 2026**

-This policy explains what data the **Contact Reminder** application ("the app", "we") published by **MisCo Apps** processes, and how.
+This policy explains what data the **Friendly Contact Reminder** application ("the app", "we") published by **MisCo Apps** processes, and how.
 By using the app you accept this policy.